 Microeconomics III 2400-PP2MI3a

-The aim of the course is to familiarize students with selected topics from the field of microeconomics (chapter numbers below relate to
+The aim of the course is to familiarize students with selected topics from the field of microeconomics:

-• the concept of partial equilibrium in a final goods market (ch.
-16);
+• the concept of partial equilibrium in a final goods market;

-• government intervention (including different forms of taxes, tariffs, subsidies, price limits and quantity restrictions) and their influence on prices, sales, consumer and producer surplus, economic efficiency (ch.
-16);
+• government intervention in a competitive and monopoly markets (including different forms of taxes, tariffs, import quotas, subsidies, price limits, quantity restrictions, intervention purchases, direct payments) and their influence on prices, sales, consumer and producer surplus, economic efficiency, deadweight loss;

-• fundamental concepts and tools of welfare economics – the pure exchange model, the concept of general equilibrium, the Edgeworth Box, Walras’ Law, theorems of welfare economics (ch.
-32);
+• fundamental concepts and tools of welfare economics – the pure exchange model, the concept of general equilibrium, the Edgeworth Box, Walras’ Law, theorems of welfare economics;

-• production and the First Theorem of Welfare Economics, production and the Second Theorem of Welfare Economics, comparative advantage, Pareto efficiency (ch.
-33);
+• production and the First Theorem of Welfare Economics, production and the Second Theorem of Welfare Economics, comparative advantage, Pareto efficiency;

-• preference aggregation, social welfare function, welfare maximization (ch.
-34);
+• preference aggregation, social welfare function, welfare maximization;

-• externalities, internalization of externalities (including the Pigouvian tax) (ch.
-35);
+• externalities, internalization of externalities, Pigouvian tax, Coase theorem;

-• the concepts of public and club goods, free riding, the Vickrey-Clarke-Groves voting mechanism, examples of VCG mechanisms, problems with the VCG mechanism (ch.
-37);
+• the concepts of public and club goods, free riding, the Vickrey-Clarke-Groves voting mechanism;

-• the fundamental topics concerning asymmetric information (ex ante and ex post) – including adverse selection, moral harard, incentive compatibility, the principal-agent model, market for lemons, signaling (ch.
-38).
+• the fundamental topics concerning asymmetric information (ex ante and ex post) – including adverse selection, moral harard, incentive compatibility, the principal-agent model, market for lemons, signaling.

 Type of course